Invest in Teachers – Transform Education

 Sunrise over the Mubarazi River in the center of Burundi.

-I met Alexis at a school in Mugamba, some 50km southeast of Bujumbura, in the center of Burundi.
-A friend had put me in contact with him, so I went and sat in on his class.
+I met Alexis at a school in Mugamba, in the center of Burundi, some 50km southeast of Bujumbura.
+At the advice of a friend, I sat in on his class.

 He was working with the same official materials, the same lack of electricity, the same blackboard, the same classroom furniture – and the same tired students.